Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which amenities increase rent the most in Playa del Carmen?

-The top five amenities that increase rent the most in Playa del Carmen are pool and gym access, 24-hour security, walk-to-beach location, reliable high-speed internet, and modern air conditioning systems.
+The five amenities that usually increase rent the most in Playa del Carmen are strong air conditioning, pool, 24/7 security, parking and a rooftop or terrace.

 In our property pack covering the real estate market in Playa del Carmen, we cover what are the best investments a landlord can make.